Dr Lisa Smith

 Research interests

-The lab is primarily focused on plant development.
-We are particularly interested in the contribution of a group of receptor kinases to plant development.
-The malectin-like domain receptor kinases detect signals coming either from other plant cells or from the surrounding environment.
-Their functions help the cell and plant develop appropriately according to the wider environment.
+The Smith lab is primarily focused plant reproduction.
+We study a group of receptor kinases that detect signals coming either from other plant cells or from the surrounding environment.
+Their functions help the cell and plant develop and respond appropriately according to the wider environment.
 Our research is currently focussed on the function of malectin-like domain receptor kinases in fertilisation, where the male and female gametes exchange signals.
-This research is in collaboration with Prof. Andrew Fleming and Dr Sam Amsbury.
+This research on reproduction is in collaboration with Andrew Fleming and Sam Amsbury at the University of Sheffield as well as external collaborators.

 A second line of research in the lab examines the developmental roles of malectin domain kinesins.
 Kinesins are motor proteins that can move around the cell using the cytoskeleton.
 Kinesins are particularly important in plant cell division where they can restructure the cytoskeleton and shift organelles.
-In work funded by The Leverhulme Trust, we aim to understand the function of malectin domain kinesins in plant development and cell division.
+Our work aims to understand the function of malectin domain kinesins in plant development, reproduction and cell division.

 Publications